kittayR/INTEL-/README.md

-# INTEL
+# INTEL Products Sentiment Analysis from Online Reviews
-PS-11 Intel Products Sentiment Analysis from Online Reviews DATA SOURCE
+PS-11 Intel Products Sentiment Analysis from Online Reviews
+# DATA SOURCE
 End user reviews : AMAZON (online platform)
 Websites like Amazon offer INTEL product reviews from customers which we used for sentiment analysis.
 Tech reviews :  PC MAG , AnandTECH , TRUSTED REVIEWS The above websites offered us technical reviews of INTEL products which we used for sentimental analysis

-DATA COLLECTION METHODS
+# DATA COLLECTION METHODS
 WEB SCRAPING :
 Data was collected from Amazon product reviews using web scraping techniques.
 The scraping was performed using Python scripts to extract user reviews, including the review text, rating, and date of submission.
 The collected data underwent cleaning to remove HTML tags, URLs, and special characters, followed by normalization, tokenization, and removal of stop words

-DATA PREPROCESSING  :
+# DATA PREPROCESSING  :
 The dataset is loaded and pre-processed to handle missing values and convert non-numeric values to numeric ones.
 Data Cleaning:
 •	Dropped unnecessary columns.